 This study will also show that the thief who asked Jesus to remember him is not in heaven, the process of salvation requires more than just asking to be remembered by Jesus, and Jesus' promise to the thief did not mean that the thief would receive eternal life and immorality at the time of his death.

 Did Jesus Die?

 "And when I saw him, I fell at his feet as dead.
-And he laid his right hand upon me, saying to me, Fear not; I am the first and the last: I am he that lives, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death" (Rev.1:17-18 KJV).
+And he laid his right hand on me, saying to me, Fear not; I am the first and the last: I am he that lives, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death" (Rev.1:17-18 KJV).

-Here, the apostle John records that Jesus himself said he died.
+The apostle John records that Jesus himself said he died.

 The original Greek language of verse 18 leaves no doubt that Jesus was totally dead.
 He ceased to exist as a living, thinking being.
 All that remained of him was the record of his existence.
 It is important to understand that, if God the Father had not resurrected Jesus, he would have remained dead forever, never to live again.
-See Matt.10:28; Lk.12:4-5.
+See Matt.10:28; Lk.12: 4-5.